julianorton/Image-Resizer/README.md

 # Image Resizer

 A modern, client-side image resizing tool built with React and TypeScript.
-Resize multiple images to different dimensions in your browser without uploading them anywhere.
+Resize multiple images to different dimensions right in your browser.

 ## Features